 Almost 10 million Americans deal with some type of acne scarring each and every year, so prevention is key.
 The statistics can be a bit frightening; over 95 percent of all acne patients will develop some sort of scarring to varying degrees.
 However, the earlier the treatment of acne, the less likely it is that you’ll develop scars from an acne lesion.

-The best way to prevent scarring is to get treatment for acne right after it appears.
+The best way to prevent acne scars is to begin treatment right after acne starts to appear.
 This will prevent further severe acne from developing and help circumvent worse scars.

 How do Acne Scars Form?